CHAOS-Community/CHAOS.Portal.Client-PHP/README.md

 The examples all use the latter method.

 ## Tests
-The tests are located in the *tests* folder and uses [PHPUnit](http://phpunit.de/manual/current/en/index.html) by Sebastian Bergmann.
+The unit tests are located in the *tests* folder and uses [PHPUnit 3.7](http://phpunit.de/manual/current/en/index.html) by Sebastian Bergmann.

-With the tests comes a handy script `run-tests`, located under *bin* , which is required to run the test suite.
-The tests *cannot* simply be run by `phpunit`.
+With the tests comes a handy script `run-tests`, located under *bin* , which is **required** to run the test suite.
+The tests *cannot* simply be run by `phpunit` as they rely on data from the json files.

 With the script you can:

- - Test different service providers
+ - Test different service providers (e.g. *api.danskkulturarv.dk* or *api.chaos-systems.org*)
  - Test different protocol versions
- - Test different methods of authentication
+ - Test different methods of authentication (e.i. with an *accessPointGUID* or with the *EmailPassword* extension)
  - Test different users
  - Test different data sets

 In *tests/bin/* are different sample JSON files.
-Those include config files, with and without authentication using the `EmailPassword` extension, and data sets.
-If no data file is specified when running the script, it defaults to `default.json`.
+Those include config files, with and without authentication, and data sets.
+If no data file is specified when running the script, it defaults to `default_data.json`.

+All other arguments are passed to PHPUnit (see `phpunit --help` for more information).

+### Examples

 If you want to run all tests (from the *tests* directory), using the CHAOS API v4 (*http://api.chaos-systems.com/v4/*):

-    bin/run-tests --config chaos.v4 --password secret .
+    bin/run-tests --config chaos.v4.auth --password secret .

+or, without authentication:

+    bin/run-tests --config chaos.v4 .

+or, different data file:

+    bin/run-tests --config chaos.v4 --data your_data .

+To run a singe file:

+    bin/run-tests --config chaos.v4.auth --password secret ObjectExtension.php

-To include a coverage report in the output:
+To include a coverage report in the output ([more information](http://phpunit.de/manual/current/en/code-coverage-analysis.html)):

+    bin/run-tests --config chaos.v4.auth --password secret --coverage-text .

+For more verbose output:

-    bin/run-tests --config chaos.v4 -password secret --coverage .
+    bin/run-tests --config chaos.v4.auth --password secret --verbose .

-For more information on how to use the script, run it with the help argument
+For information on how to use the script:

     bin/run-tests --help

+To create you own config/data file, copy one of the existing and change out the information.
+It might be best to have at least as many objects in each section, to avoid null pointers.

-##Reporting problems
+## Reporting problems
 If you encounter any problems using this project, please report them using the [Issues](https://github.com/CHAOS-Community/CHAOS.Portal.Client-PHP/issues) section of the projects Github page.

 ## Links